selvaraj9k/ubuntu-installation/README.md

 ![os_31](https://github.com/selvaraj-kuppusamy/ubuntu-installation/blob/main/assets/os_31.jpg)
 ![os_32](https://github.com/selvaraj-kuppusamy/ubuntu-installation/blob/main/assets/os_32.jpg)

-Next, you need to create a swap partition/area.
-Double click on the current free space to create a new partition to be used as swap area.
-Then enter the swap partition size and set swap area as shown in the following screenshot.
+Next, create a SWAP partition.
+The swap partition is used as virtual memory in case your system runs out of the memory (RAM).
+For a system with a limited amount of RAM, the rule of thumb is to create the swap partition twice the size of the actual hardware RAM.

 ![os_33](https://github.com/selvaraj-kuppusamy/ubuntu-installation/blob/main/assets/os_33.jpg)
 ![os_34](https://github.com/selvaraj-kuppusamy/ubuntu-installation/blob/main/assets/os_34.jpg)

+All done.
+Review the partitions and hit the Install Now button.

 ![os_35](https://github.com/selvaraj-kuppusamy/ubuntu-installation/blob/main/assets/os_35.jpg)

  Next, click Continue from the pop-up window to create an empty partition table on the device.